-To You, Who Are Struggling with an Eating Disorder or Disordered Eating in the Lead-Up to Yom Kippur:
+To You, Who Are Struggling with an Eating Disorder or Disordered Eating in the Lead-Up to:

 I see you, and I understand what you are going through.
 The tenseness that is creeping up as people are discussing “The Fast.”
-I can empathize if the urges are getting stronger as others around you as the days approach.
+I can empathize if the urges are getting stronger as the days approach.

 And here I am, as someone who has recovered from my own eating disorder, urging you not to fast even if those around you are.